open-resources/dash_curriculum/_sources/part4/chapter12.md

 ## 12.3.6 How to handle layout challenges with `style`

 Again, notice how `className ="text-info` is set for `dcc.Markdown` and `className = "bg-warning` is set for `dbc.Label` with very different results for the layout.
-In previous chapters, we've unsurprisingly set the width of `dbc.Col` components through the `width` attribute. if you run `help(dcc.Markdown)` and `help(dbc.Label` you'll see that neither component has got a `width` attribute.
+In previous chapters, we've unsurprisingly set the width of `dbc.Col` components through the `width` attribute.
+If you run `help(dcc.Markdown)` and `help(dbc.Label` you'll see that neither component has got a `width` attribute.
 And if you'd like to align your components in a more visually pleasing way, this is where the `style` attribute comes into play.
-With this, you can set the components widths to fill any percentage of the parent component, or to a set amount of pixels.
-For the latter you'll use `{'widht':'100px'}`, and for the former you can use either `{'widht':'100%}` or `{'widht':'100pc}`.
+With this, you can set the components widths to fill any percentage of the parent component, or to a certain amount of pixels.
+For the latter you'll use `{'width':'100px'}`, and for the former you can use either `{'width':'100%}` or `{'width':'100pc}`.
 Here's the same layout with `{'widt':'75%}` for both components:

 [![enter image description here][17]][17]